-Some NVIDIA users are facing an annoying error message on their system, stating ‘NVIDIA Container stopped working‘.
+Some NVIDIA users are facing an annoying error message on their windows 11 and windows 10 PC, stating ‘NVIDIA Container stopped working‘.
 This is a problem of NVIDIA driver corruption.
 There may be a recent driver update or any third-party software installation that may have triggered this issue.
 Don’t worry if you see this error message out of the blue, just follow these fixes to solve the problem.

 Fix 1 – Uninstall graphics driver and reboot

 1. Press Windows key+X keys together from your keyboard.